Connecting Microsoft Access to Apache Tomcat

 </welcome-file-list>

-Tomcat uses the deployment descriptor file web.xml to see what components a web application contains.
+Tomcat uses the deployment descriptor file web.xml to find out what components a web application contains.

 9. If you are using Tomcat 5.0 or earlier, add the following entry to web.xml.
 Otherwise, skip this step.